NewAgeNations/solana_tradingagent_ai/README.md

    - Feature: Gated access using on-chain NACH validation

 3. **Deploy SOL/NACH Subscription-Staking Dashboard**
-   - Users can stake $NAHC and earn rewards.
+   - Users can stake $NACH and earn QUATERLY rewards.
    - Used to access premium signal tiers and features

 ---